 So, you’re eager to start your new career in fitness!
 Exciting times are ahead.
-Getting started with any new job can feel a bit intimidating at times.
-A lot of people find this especially true when the industry is full of specific lingo that goes straight over your head.
+Starting a new job can feel a bit intimidating at times, but it is a completely normal feeling that most people experience A lot of people find this especially true when the industry is full of specific lingo that goes straight over your head.
 Instead of worrying, take the first step by brushing up on your knowledge of fitness jargon before you start studying.

 That way you’ll understand what they’re talking about in class and be able to professionally speak the language of your clients.
-To help you do this, we’ve put together a list of the top 50 fitness jargon hacks designed to get you used to the most common industry terms.
+To help you do this, learn this list of the top 50 fitness jargon hacks with the most common industry terms.

 Download the cheat sheet here or keep reading below: